-"Syrups like agave are popular ingredients for a gooey flapjack or a sticky ginger cake – but whether you opt for golden syrup, maple syrup, honey, agave or rice syrup they’re all classed as 'free' sugars - the type we should be cutting back on.
-So if you’re using these alternatives then strictly speaking your home-bake is not sugar-free but you may, depending on which you use, be benefiting from some nutritional benefits like trace vitamins and minerals, although because the amount is so small it’s unlikely to have any impact on your health.
+"Syrups like agave are popular ingredients for a gooey flapjack or a sticky ginger cake – but whether you opt for golden syrup, maple syrup, honey, agave or rice syrup they're all classed as 'free' sugars – the type we should be cutting back on.
+So, if you're using these alternatives, then strictly speaking your home-bake is not sugar-free, but you may, depending on which you use, be benefiting from some nutritional benefits like trace vitamins and minerals, although because the amount is so small, it's unlikely to have any impact on your health.

-“Coconut sugar is made from the sap of the coconut palm tree.
-It is fundamentally the same as palm sugar and jaggery which are made from palm sap and sugar cane, respectively.
-These sugars undergo less processing so they retain some trace nutrients, though once again the amount is negligible.
-Use them if you prefer an unrefined sugar but remember they are still just that another form of sugar.”
+"Coconut sugar is made from the sap of the coconut palm tree.
+It is fundamentally the same as palm sugar and jaggery, which are made from palm sap and sugar cane, respectively.
+These sugars undergo less processing so they retain some trace nutrients, though once again, the amount is negligible.
+Use them if you prefer an unrefined sugar but remember they are still just that – another form of sugar."

-Armed with this information I chose a few of our most popular recipes and substituted the ingredients.
+Armed with this information, I chose a few of our most popular recipes and substituted the ingredients.

 - Use raw cacao nibs and raw cacao powder instead of chocolate.
 Even dark 70% cocoa chocolate may contain sugar, as can cocoa powder.
-Raw cacao has a rich flavour and is a great source of minerals like iron and magnesium.
+Raw cacao has a rich flavour and is a source of minerals like iron and magnesium.
 Use in cakes, cupcakes, tortes and cookies.

 - Use wholemeal flour instead of refined white flour.
 Although it may not be a sugar itself, refined white flour is digested really quickly, which may aggravate blood sugar levels.
 Use wholemeal flour to slow the rate at which your body absorbs all forms of sugar.